Cambodian Fish Custard – Amok

 - 1 Fresno chili de-seeded & thinly sliced*

-- Prepare the Custard – Skim 3 tablespoons of coconut cream (top portion of the coconut cream can), set aside.
+- Prepare the Custard – Skim 3 tablespoons of coconut cream (top portion of the coconut cream can), set aside for garnish.
 Place remaining coconut milk into the KitchenAid Stand mixing bowl.
-Add the chili powder, minced kaffir lime leaves, Angkor Lemongrass Paste, eggs (for binding), and salt.
+Add the chili powder, minced kaffir lime leaves, Angkor Lemongrass Paste, eggs (for binding), salt, Thnot sugar, and fish sauce.
 Using wire whip attachment on lowest setting to mix the ingredients until uniform color and texture.

 - Marinate the Fish – Add fish, using the flat beater attachment on lowest setting to gently mix for about 2 minutes, until mixture thicken.

-- Wilting Kale – Set regular oven (not conviction) to 375ºF.
-While the oven is preheating, place kale in Ramekin bowls then place the bowls in the oven.
-When the oven reaches the temperature, take the bowls out of the oven.
+- Wilting Collard Greens – Set regular oven (not conviction) to 375ºF.
+While the oven is preheating, put collard greens on a baking sheet then place the dish in the oven.
+When the oven reaches the temperature, take the dish out of the oven.
 Divide the wilted collard greens evenly into 6 ramekin bowls and fill them with fish mixture.

 - Baking Bake at 375ºF for 35 minutes, then broil at 375ºF for 2 to 3 minutes until the top of the Amok is nicely brown.

-- Garnishing Remove from oven and let cool for 5 minutes, top each bowl with 1 teaspoon of coconut cream, then sprinkle with julienned kaffir lime leaves, and a few slices of Fresno chili.
+- Garnishing Remove from oven and top each bowl with 1 teaspoon of coconut cream, then sprinkle with julienned kaffir lime leaves, and a few slices of Fresno chili.

 - Substitute fresh Makrut lime leaves with of Angkor Dried Makrut Lime Leaf Flake

 - Substitute Fresno chili with any moderate heat red chile